obonaventure/cnp3/book/network/principles.rst

 Principles
 ###########

-The main objective of the network layer is to allow endsystems connected to different networks to exchange information through intermediate systems that are called :term:`router`s.
+The main objective of the network layer is to allow endsystems connected to different networks to exchange information through intermediate systems that are called :term:`router`.
 The unit of information in the network layer is called a :term:`packet`.

 .. figure:: png/network-fig-001-c.png